FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 }
 ```

-The after the User authorizes access, the response is received by the `redirect_uri` and is handled in the code below, a
+The after the User authorizes access, the response is received by the `redirect_uri` and is handled in the code below,
-usable access token is received from **Keyrock**
+a usable access token is received from **Keyrock**:

 ```javascript
 function implicitGrantCallback(req, res) {